Treating Thrush Naturally | Pregnancy

-- Marigold tea, it’s perfectly safe to drink this tea during pregnancy.
+- Marigold tea - It’s perfectly safe to drink this tea during pregnancy.
 It’s anti-fungal and supports healing of tissue.
 To use it make a cup of tea using 1 heaped tsp of herb.
 Infuse for 5mins and drink up to 3 times a day.
+Get it at Baldwins if you’re in the UK.